Student Learning Outcomes

 Student learning outcomes (SLOs) represent core skills and knowledge students should develop through a curriculum or program of study.
-SLOs provide students and faculty with a framework for understanding goals and expectations for a degree.
+SLOs provide students and faculty with a framework for understanding goals and expectations.
 WSU faculty provide students with SLOs at multiple levels, including university-wide, program-level, and course-level.

 Program-level Student Learning Outcomes

 Each of WSU’s academic degree programs has developed student learning outcomes that capture what they want students to learn in their curriculum or program of study.
-These program-level learning outcomes often align with university learning outcomes, in terms of disciplinary expectations.
+Through the achievement of program-level student learning outcomes, students demonstrate specialized knowledge, skills, and abilities in the discipline, as well as disciplinary achievement of some of WSU’s Seven Learning Goals, as appropriate to the disciplinary focus, through depth of study within the chosen academic field.
 Each degree program provides their learning outcomes to students in the WSU Catalog and on departmental websites.

 Course-level Student Learning Outcomes

 For any course taught/offered at WSU, a course syllabus must contain student learning outcomes, and a method of assessing them.
-For more information, see Course Planning and Syllabi.
+For more information, see Required Syllabus Elements.

 Resources for Program-level Student Learning Outcomes